 - Made to go sandwiches and fresh wraps

 - Powderhounds Beware: If you’re seeking the epic pow days that other Western Canada resorts are known for Nakiska is not the resort for you.
-Though this hill is great for ski racing and carving down groomers, it doesn’t receive the same snow as competing Rockies resorts.
+Though this hill is great for ski racing and carving down groomers, it doesn’t receive the same snow as competing Rockies resorts or resorts in BC.
 Nakiska doesn’t have much opportunity for freestyle riding and doesn’t offer very gnarly terrain, so if powder, cliffs, and chutes are your vice, head to some of the other Canadian Ski Resorts.

 - Accessing the terrain park has an additional fee: The terrain park and snowcross course require a special pass to access.
 This terrain park pass is only $5 in additional to the regular lift pass but be sure to grab this before heading up the mountain.
 This is the same for other RCR Resorts like Kimberely. *The terrain park is closed for the 2020-2021 season